 The Governor-in-Council, on the advice of the Minister for Health, appoints HPV’s Board, which reflects a mix of skills and experience and includes strong representation of regional and metropolitan health service executives.

 Board Chair and Chair of Board Executive Committee

 Lance Wallace was appointed Chair of the HPV Board in July 2019.

 Lance is a CPA and has held a number of senior positions in the Victorian Government including as Chief Financial Officer, Deputy Secretary Corporate Services, and Deputy Secretary Health Service Performance and Programs, managing Victoria’s public hospital systems.

 In 2011, Lance was awarded a Public Service Medal for his contribution to public service in Victoria.

-Lance has also chaired the Department of Health and Human Services’ accredited purchasing unit, is a former member of the Victorian Government Purchasing Board, and was most recently the Board of Eastern Health’s Minister's delegate.
+Lance has also chaired the Department of Health and Human Services’ accredited purchasing unit, is a former member of the Victorian Government Purchasing Board, and was most recently on the Board of Eastern Health as the Minister's delegate.